|

 Holidays

-On holidays, such as Thanksgiving, Christmas and Easter, the Soup Kitchen provides a special meal and celebration that these people would not have otherwise.
-Over 500 guests are served each holiday and most of these guests are "first-timers" to the kitchen.
-At Christmas, a toy drive is organized. this year nearly 1,000 deserving children were able to visit with and have their picture taken with Santa Claus and then received Christmas presents.
-It is a wonderful sight to witness the less fortunate children in our community experience a traditional Christmas celebration.
-Christmas is one of our busiest days here at the Soup Kitchen.
+On Thanksgiving, Christmas and Easter, the Soup Kitchen provides a special meal and celebration that these people would not have otherwise.
+Over 500 guests are served each holiday, and most of them are "first-timers" to the Soup Kitchen.

 (back to menu >>)